Frequently Asked Questions

 Yes. v0.6.0 (March 30, 2026) added an MCP server mode so Hermes can expose its tools to other MCP clients. v0.8.0 (April 8, 2026) added MCP OAuth 2.1 for authenticated MCP connections — both highlighted in the official release notes.

-v0.6.0 (March 30, 2026) added an official Docker container — it's listed as a highlight in that release's GitHub notes.
-Prior to v0.6.0, the only supported install path was the curl script plus a local Python environment.
+v0.6.0 (March 30, 2026) added an official Docker container — it's listed as a highlight in that release's GitHub notes. v0.14.0 (May 16, 2026) added a PyPI package (`pip install hermes-agent`) as a third supported install path alongside the curl script and Docker.
+Prior to v0.6.0, the curl script plus a local Python environment was the only supported route.

-The README lists six terminal backends for tool execution: local, Docker, SSH, Daytona, Singularity, and Modal.
+The README lists seven terminal backends for tool execution: local, Docker, SSH, Singularity, Modal, Daytona, and Vercel Sandbox.
 They let you run Hermes's commands in an isolated environment ranging from a normal shell to an ephemeral serverless container.

 The README quickstart is: `source ~/.bashrc` to reload your shell, then run `hermes` to start chatting, `hermes model` to pick a provider, `hermes tools` to configure tools, and `hermes setup` for the full wizard.
 All of these are listed in the README's post-install section.